The Division Error Code MIKE 20220360: Fixed

 }

 implement exception handlingThis updated code encloses the division in a try block and catches an ArithmeticException in the catch block.
-Instead of crashing in the event of a division by zero mistake, the computer will run the code in the catch section.
+Instead of crashing in the event of a division with zero mistakes, the computer will run the code in the catch section.

 See Also: PS3 Error Code 8002a537: Fixed | Complete Guide